ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 The default behaviour in e3 is the following.

-* If you request a specific version inclusive of a build number, that version will be loaded or built against.
+* If you request a specific version inclusive of a revision number, that version will be loaded or built against.
-* If you do not request a build number, then the highest matching build number will be used.
+* If you do not request a revision number, then the highest matching revision number will be used.

 :::{warning}
-Even though you do not have to specify build numbers when loading a module, you _must_ specify a build number for `E3_MODULE_VERSION` in `CONFIG_MODULE` when building a module.
+Even though you do not have to specify revision numbers when loading a module, you _must_ specify a revision number for `E3_MODULE_VERSION` in `CONFIG_MODULE` when building a module.
 :::

 Most of this all happens under the hood.
 One main exception is any references to other modules within, for example, `mypid.Makefile`.
-To deal with that case, there is a function called `FETCH_BUILD_NUMBER` that can be used to determine the correct build number.
+To deal with that case, there is a function called `FETCH_BUILD_NUMBER` that can be used to determine the correct revision number.
 In this particular case, we need to replace the `USR_DBFLAGS` line above with the following.

 ```make